|

 draw at Brentford, the home side packing midfield.
 Beckford fluffed

-created the best chances and hit the woodwork twice, but if we
+the best chances and hit the woodwork twice, but if we don't win then

-to see off Accrington Stanley in the semi final of the Johnstone's
+off Accrington Stanley in the semi-final of the Johnstone's Paint Trophy

 after 76 minutes that won the League One clash with improving